Golang Database Library Orm Example - One to Many

 sqlboiler

-1-N in sqlboiler is more verbose than what you would expect and ORM would do.
+1-N in sqlboiler is more verbose than what you would expect from what an ORM would do.
 However, everything is typed - no magic strings anywhere which prevents any typo.

-func (r *database) Countries(ctx context.Context) ([]*sqlx.CountryResponseWithAddress, error) {
+func (r *database) Countries(ctx context.Context) ([]*db.CountryResponseWithAddress, error) {

 countries, err := models.Countries(